 Stats

-- The Lesser Antillean Iguana is a large arboreal iguana that once occupied most islands from Anguilla to Martinique in the eastern West Indies.Â
+- The Lesser Antillean Iguana is a large arboreal iguana that once occupied most islands from Anguilla to Martinique in the eastern West Indies.

-- The total population has declined ~75%, due to habitat destruction, hunting, introduction of exotic predators and competitors, and hybridization with Green Iguanas.Â
+- Other threats include hunting, introduction of exotic predators and competitors, and hybridization with Green Iguanas.

-- On St. Eustatius invasive Green Iguanas and hybrids also can be found, but it is believed that this island can still remain a stronghold for the species with proper biosecurity.
+- On St. Eustatius, invasive Green Iguanas and hybrids can also be found, but it is believed that this island can still remain a stronghold for the species with proper biosecurity.

 IIF Grants Received